An interview with Marco Jozić and Tatjana Mateša from Novo Kulturno Naselje (Serbia)

 Marko: All projects are a part of an initiative to establish a cultural centre in Novo Naselje.
 The initiative is now supported by 40 000 citizens, who appreciate our work and support our mission and, perhaps, most importantly, they are willing to participate.

-What difficulties do you encounter when trying to involve local people into cultural activities, in the part of the city, without any cultural institutions?
+What difficulties do you encounter when trying to engage local people in cultural activities, in the part of the city, without any cultural institutions?

 Novi Sad is a very multicultural city with many ethnic groups and more than a few official languages.
 Is it hard to feel like a part of a community in this kind of a city?